Equations

 In the equations below, these symbols represent unknown numbers.

 These are two mathematical equations.
 Let’s solve these equations.
-This means, let’s work out what the value of x and y are.
-Let’s find out what numbers they represent.
+This means, let’s work out what the value of and

-We need to work out x first because there is only one unknown (x) in 3x = 9.
+.
 When there are two unknowns in an equation, we don’t have enough information to calculate what the unknowns stand for.
-We can’t solve what number y is in 4y = 3x - 1 until we know what x is.
+We can’t solve what number

-To work out what x is, we need to get x on its own.
-Another way to say this is we have to make x the subject of the equation.
+on its own.
+Another way to say this is we have to make

-To get x on its own, we need to divide it by three.
+To get on its own, we need to divide it by three.
 If we do something to one side of an equation, to keep the equation equal, we need to do the same to the other side.

-We can do the same with y .
-Now we know what x is, we can substitute the value of x in the equation below.
+We can do the same with .
+Now we know what